FHIR/auto-ig-builder/README.md

 #### If you want to manually trigger a build

 You can always push a new commit to your repo.
 But if you want to re-trigger a build for an existing commit, you have a couple of options.

+You can use the dashboard at https://fhir.github.io/auto-ig-builder.

-You can navigate through the GitHub UI within your repo to "Settings > Webhooks > ig-commit-trigger", scroll down to "Recent Deliveries," click the top one, and click "Redeliver.
+Or if you're using web hooks, you can navigate through the GitHub UI within your repo to "Settings > Webhooks > ig-commit-trigger", scroll down to "Recent Deliveries," click the top one, and click "Redeliver.

 Or if you want to trigger a build programatically, you can `POST` to the Webhook URL yourself, specifying a branch, org, and repo.
 For example with the `test-igs` org, `simple` repo, and `master` branch: